MicrosoftDocs/ai-builder/ai-builder-docs/predict-pwr-automate.md

 ms.reviewer: v-dehaas
 ---

-# Use Predict action in Power Automate
+# Use predict action in Power Automate

 > [!IMPORTANT]